Fantasy-Shaw/H-STFormer/README.md

 Commands for each experiment are available [here](Commands.md).

+Besides, I also provided commands for spatial-temporal incremental tasks, these tasks amount to learning on a dynamically increasing road network.
+They are not that SOTA and aren't written into the paper.
+If needed, click [here](Legacy-STIncrementalCommands.md).

 ## Recommended Hardware Env
 Intel or AMD x86_64-arch, 8 CPU cores or more;